Random Boolean function generation

 This plot exemplifies the difference between bias and absolute bias:

-Specifying the bias shifts the mode of the Hamming weight distribution to the value of
+• Specifying the bias shifts the mode of the Hamming weight distribution to the value of bias.

 Note that absolute_bias=0.5 is ignored in the generation of h.
-The desired use of absolute bias must be specified by USE_ABSOLUTE_BIAS=True.
+If the value of absolute_bias should be used, this must be specified via use_absolute_bias=True.
+By default, the value of bias (default 0.5) is used.

 [9]: